kontext-app/apt/README.md

 And to serve both offchain and onchain community members, Aptos.fyi allows anyone to propose and implement new algorithms, through Twitter and through Aptos onchain voting.

-Aptos.fyi is decentralized AI curation, based on Aptos.
+Aptos.fyi decentralizes AI curation, on Aptos.
+Aptos.fyi solves AI alignment, on Aptos.

 ## Tech: Aptos + Nodit + Extension